getoutreach/devbase/rfcs/337-daily-ci-cache-rebuilds.md

 the newest cache that matches the key `v1-daily-cache` as per [CircleCI `restore_cache` docs](https://circleci.com/docs/caching#restoring-cache).

+The daily cache will only run if the current commit is different from the last commit that generated the cache.
+This will be done by storing the commit hash in a file in the cache and comparing it to the current commit hash.

+### What is in a Cache?

+A cache today currently contains the following:

+- **Machine Mode Only** `~/.asdf` - The asdf version manager language installs and go cache
+- `~/go/pkg` - The Go package cache (broken, this is per asdf version (see `go env GOROOT`))
+- `~/.outreach/.cache/.golangci-lint` - golangci-lint cache
+- `~/.cache/go-build` - The Go build cache (broken, we don't output build cache there (see `go env GOCACHE`))

+The planned cache will instead be:

+- **Now Always** `~/.asdf` - The asdf version manager language installs, etc
+- `~/.outreach/.cache` - All caches for Outreach tooling (including `golangci-lint`)
+- `~/.cache` - All caches for other tooling (including `go-build`)

+This will catch essentially all caches that are currently being generated, and will be easier to manage as we can just add new caches to the standard `~/.cache` directory as needed.

 ## Testing and Release Plan

 Run on CI for a week on two internal Outreach services to ensure that the